 It was obvious that Ernest was accustomed to working with foreign mzungus.
 Those who were out here on contracts for outside NGO’s .

-I would work my own contacts in Lusaka.
+In Lusaka I would work my own contacts.
 Instead of funding a binge on the town for Ernest, why not spend the money on myself.

-As I bade Ernest goodbye and drove south to the junction with the Great West Road, dodging the potholes in the tar, I thought how in any case, I had not seen Claudia for six weeks, so she was also another reason to go to the big city again.
+As I bade Ernest goodbye and drove south to the junction with the Great West Road, dodging the potholes in the tar, I thought how in any case, I had not seen Claudia for six weeks, so she was a nice reason to go to the big city again.

 Then, slowing down to round the traffic circle at the town’s center, I noticed a familiar vehicle stopped at the filling station next to the spoke which led Its Dusty Way, Northwest back to the Lubungu pontoon.